LogosLink Programmer's Guide · LogosLink Programmer's Interface version 2.0.1

 using Incipit.LogosLink.ArgumentationEngine;

-This code creates an argumentation model named Test, and then adds a speaker plus a locution to it.
+This code creates an argumentation model named Test Model with some text, and then adds a speaker plus a locution to it.
 Let's imagine we want to do the same, but inside a corpus:

 using Incipit.LogosLink.CorpusEngine;

-This code creates a corpus named Test, adds a new document titled "A Sample Document", creates an argumentation model for it, and adds a speaker plus a locution to this model.
+This code creates a corpus named Test Corpus on a particular directory, adds a new document titled "A Sample Document" with some text contents, creates an argumentation model for it, and adds a speaker plus a locution to this model.

 Functionality